StormFireFox1/Refuge/content/post/2018-10-25-working-with-developers.md

 ![He didn't.](/public/img/a-linters-nightmare.jpg)
 He didn't.

 See that?
-That's IntelliJ's scrollbar.
+That's IntelliJ's scroll bar.
 It shows you the warnings in yellow from the current file, for you to conveniently find and fix them.
-Chad's scrollbar was ***piss yellow.***
+Chad's scroll bar was ***piss yellow.***

-The grey parts of the scrollbar also shows you duplicate code, for you to refactor and put in a little function to call later.
+The grey parts of the scroll bar also shows you duplicate code, for you to refactor and put in a little function to call later.
 Literally 25% of one of his source files was duplicate code.
 Now *that* is an achievement.
 In total, Chad had 51 instances of duplicate code and 875 typos.
 Now the typos kind of don't count, primarily because Romanian isn't a default language for IntelliJ and also because Chad didn't use camelCase variable naming, which is needed if you want IntelliJ to read typos right.